Positive thinking often requires getting back on track and recommitting to going after what we want.

-It was indeed filled with something incredibly gross.
+It filled with something incredibly gross.
 I quickly decided this was a task that required a large garbage bag, not the backup doodie bag.
 As I walked away to continue the hunt for Annie’s poop spot, I remembered what I had just committed and recommitted to doing and noticed how easy it was to turn back on that based on a little pestilence fear popping up.
 I went back and picked up the cup.

 We talk about how what you look for you will find.
 If you look for positivity you will find positive things more often.
 When I was looking for trash, I found it; a lot of it.
 I started negotiating with myself about what was going to be picked up or not.
 Rules were established and renegotiated as the walk progressed.
 The first renegotiation was not picking up cigarette butts.
 There are so many it’s really astonishing.
 Imagine a compilation video in fast motion of all the people, all over the world throwing a cigarette butt on the ground in one day.

 Every time I didn’t pick up something that was on the “pick up list”, it became an opportunity to abandon the whole project.
 As if missing one piece of garbage negated the entire effort.
 Like how missing one workout after setting a goal to go every day leads to no more working out at all.
 This is a great example of less than effective goal setting.
 The real goal is not to go every day or pick up every piece of trash but to make a positive difference in our lives.